Ultimate Fayetteville Real Estate Investing Guide for 2026

 Property Taxes

-Real property taxes largely impact a Buy and Hold investor’s revenue.
-Cities with high property tax rates should be excluded.
-Authorities most often do not bring tax rates lower.
-High real property taxes signal a deteriorating economic environment that is unlikely to hold on to its current citizens or appeal to new ones.
+Real property taxes significantly effect a Buy and Hold investor's revenue.
+You want to skip places with exhorbitant tax rates.
+Local governments normally can't pull tax rates lower.
+High real property taxes indicate a declining environment that will not retain its current residents or appeal to additional ones.

 Price to rent ratio